helenclx/leilukin-site/src/articles/myarticles/anti-harry-potter-jk-rowling-masterlist.md

 <p class="center-text">(Credit to Tumblr user <a href="https://comradesaucegay.tumblr.com/post/621403039459426304" target="blank">comradesaucegay</a> for this Harry Potter-free website banner)
 </p>

 Like many millennials, I grew up with the <cite>Harry Potter</cite> series and was a major fan of the series.
 I had read the original 7 books and watched their film adaptations.
-The series was a passion of mine throughout my early- to mid-teen years.
+The series was a passion of mine during my early- to mid-teen years.
 While the Harry Potter novels were far from the first books I read, they were the first fantasy novels I read, and the series’ concept of a magical world set in a contemporary setting fascinated teenage me.

 However, even during my <cite>Harry Potter</cite> fixation years, there were things from the series that bothered me, from the idea of house elves being a slave race that naturally love being slaves, to Snape’s unconvincing “redemption” arc.
 As I got older and became more aware of social issues, I started to notice more problems with the series.
 In addition, reading more books has also made me realise that even on a technical writing level, the Harry Potter series was mediocre at best.
 As a result, I had stopped becoming a Harry Potter fan even before J.K.
 Rowling’s transphobia got mainstream attention.